The Case of the Shrinking Vitreous

 He asked if I wanted to see a retinal specialist.
 I said yes.
 My optometrist told me that this was ‘normal’ for someone my age after cataract surgery.
 Maybe it was my perception of the word ‘specialist’ as being someone ‘smarter’ than my optometrist.
 I did see a retinal specialist who assured me that everything was fine.

-Floaters in my other eye
+Floaters and flashes in the other eye

 Not long after, the other eye developed the same cobweb-like floaters and flashes of light.
 I did see the optometrist again, but I didn’t go to the retinal specialist.
 Eventually, most of the floaters went away but some remained.
 I still have them, but most of the time they don’t bother me unless I'm looking at a blue sky or bare wall when they are most noticeable.